omarjosue/devops-challenge/README.md

 ## **Project Structure**

 - api                       > source code
 - app                       > static resources
 - runtime-evidence          > proof of the local runtime execution
 - terraform                 > terraform recipes for aws provider (IaaC)
 - terraform/modules         > aws resources for each module defined into the main recipe
 - terraform/templates/ecs/  > configuration files for ECS task definition
 - Dockerfile                > building artifact for Dockerizing the application
+- .github/workflows/aws.yml > github action for building, pushing the image to ECR and deploying the service to ECS

 ## **Architecture**